ForgedCookies/nijinohara-Staff/README.md

 2. ``` json"runningTime": ```
 Designated time for running from this station to the next one.
 > [!TIP]
-> Collect time data for multiple shifts within stations and calculate the median value.
+> Collect driving time data across multiple shifts and calculate the median value.

 3. ```json "remarks": "" ```
 Remarks to a station.